ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

       service nginx start
       ```
       {:codeblock}

 This will install a simple web server into the instance.

-Instead fill the **User data** text box with the contents found here: [cloud-config.yaml](https://github.com/IBM-Cloud/vpc-tutorials/blob/master/vpc-app-deploy/shared/cloud-config.yaml) or in the terminal .../vpc-app-deploy/shared/cloud-config.yaml

-### Upload and execute
+### Upload software and execute on the VSI
-See the general `Upload and execute` section above.

-To upload software you can scp the software to the frontend and backend VSIs and then ssh to the VSIs to install the software.
+To upload software, you can `scp`software to the frontend and backend VSIs and then ssh to the VSIs to install the software.
 Assuming that the PWD is .../vpc-app-deploy use the following steps to copy and then execute through the bastion:
 ```
 scp -F ../scripts/ssh.notstrict.config -o ProxyJump=root@<BASTION_IP_ADDRESS> shared/uploaded.sh root@<FRONT_NIC_IP>:/uploaded.sh
 ssh -F ../scripts/ssh.notstrict.config -o ProxyJump=root@<BASTION_IP_ADDRESS> root@<FRONT_NIC_IP> sh /uploaded.sh